stevecoding/azure-synapse-analytics-day/01-explore-data-lake.md

     > This query demonstrates the same functionality, except this time it loads CSV files instead of Parquet ones (notice the `factsale-csv` folder in the path).

-## Task 2 - Explore the Data Lake with Spark
+## Task 2 - Explore the data lake with Azure Synapse Spark

 1. Navigate to the `Data` hub, browse to the data lake storage account folder `wwi/factsale-parquet/2012/Q1/InvoiceDateKey=2012-01-01`, then right-click the Parquet file and select `New notebook`.